justinrgarrard/world-of-naevis.net/docs/gear/charms/orichalcum.md

 >
 > A short blade that raises the hair on one's arm when held.
 >
-> This weapon can be used as a spellcasting focus.
-While attuned to this dagger and holding it, you can cast the *Shocking Grasp* cantrip using Charisma as your spellcasting modifier.
-You can change the cantrip's range to 10 feet instead of touch when using the dagger as a spellcasting focus.
+> While attuned to this dagger and holding it, you can cast the [*Shocking Grasp*](../../../srd_spells/shocking_grasp) cantrip using Charisma as your spellcasting modifier.
+If you are a spellcaster, the range of the cantrip increases to 10 feet, you can use the dagger as a spellcasting focus for other spells, and you can choose to make the cantrip's damage non-lethal.

 {: .mundane-item}
 > **Mist Dagger**